jeffknaide/resy-bot/README.md

 Primary dependencies are pydantic and requests. pydantic is used for serializing/deserializing requests/responses from Resy.

+This project's dependencies are managed by poetry, so (assuming you have poetry installed) you can just install as easily as `poetry install`.

 ### Local Configuration

 The primary pieces of configuration for local execution are